 Hi, my name is Sheree, and I’m a second-hand book addict.
-If you’ve been following Keeping Up With The Penguins for a while, you’ll know that I’m a regular fixture in all my local stores, scouring the shelves for books on The List.
+If you’ve been following Keeping Up With The Penguins for a while, you’ll know that I’m a regular fixture in all my local stores, scouring the shelves for books.
 In fact, I’ve managed to find the majority of them this way (the subject of this week’s review, Fangirl, being the exception).
-Sometimes, I muse on how easy it would be to simply buy them all brand new with the click of a button… but where’s the fun in that?
+Sometimes, I muse on how easy it would be to simply buy books brand new with the click of a button… but where’s the fun in that?
 It’s all about the thrill of the chase!
-To save you some of my heartache, I thought I’d write a post about the longest and most difficult chases, and give you some tips to make it all a little easier.
+To save you some of my heartache, I thought I’d write a post about the longest and most difficult chases, and give you some tips to make it a little easier.
 Here’s 7 books that are hard to find second hand (and my best tips for tracking them down!).

 The Colour of Magic – Terry Pratchett